Kiuwan logo

 Employing real-time threat detection and response tools is an excellent way to find and fix the source of a data breach.
 They help with diagnosing the issue and reinforcing security.
 Businesses should also review their overall attack surface.
 That includes going over the security environments of third-party vendors.

 Network security penetration tests, or pen testing, help reveal holes in a business’s server infrastructure.
-They simulate real attacks on a company’s data, providing a chance for cybersecurity teams to identify weaknesses in applications and servers while assessing the strength of an organization’s security posture.
+They simulate real attacks on a company’s data, allowing cybersecurity teams to identify weaknesses in applications and servers while assessing the strength of an organization’s security posture.

 Make Kiuwan Part of Your Defense Against Data Breaches 🚀